Digital bank Alpian eyes Swiss launch in Q3 - NewsBreak

 “Yes, we are digital.
 But first and foremost we are personal private bank.
 We want to tailor the experience.
 You give a very human experience to our client,” he said.

-The company is entering a market segment that has hardly been occupied so far.

-Traditional asset managers for millionaires and billionaires like Julius Baer (BAER.S) or big banks UBS (UBSG.S) and Credit Suisse (CSGN.S) usually provide their full range of services only to clients with several million dollars in assets.
+Traditional asset managers for millionaires and billionaires like Julius Baer or big banks UBS and Credit Suisse usually provide their full range of services only to clients with several million dollars in assets.

 Retail banks or even smartphone banks such as Revolut or N26 have only a limited and standardised offering.
-This also applies, for example, to the U.S. robo-adviser Wealthfront, which UBS (UBSG.S) acquired this year. read more
+This also applies, for example, to the U.S. robo-adviser Wealthfront, which UBS acquired this year.

 Weiss said the group was primarily targeting clients with liquid assets of 100,000 to 1 million Swiss francs ($108,000 to $1.08 million).
 Weiss would not disclose fees, but called them “significantly less” than those of traditional private banks.